harishvasanm7-blip/Precision-Agriculture-Water-Management/Readme.md

+-- README.md (Review 3 Submission)

-# Precision Agriculture – Water Management System
+Ecoverse – Pan-India Smart Irrigation System

-## Problem Statement
+Problem Statement:
-Water wastage in agriculture due to fixed irrigation schedules.

-## Solution
+Inefficient irrigation practices in agriculture lead to water wastage and crop stress.
+Language barriers also prevent farmers from effectively using digital decision-support tools.

+Solution:
-A multilingual, dataset-driven irrigation decision support system with manual simulation for demo purposes.
+A multilingual, AI-assisted smart irrigation decision support system that provides irrigation recommendations based on soil and environmental parameters.

-## Features
+Key Features:
+- Pan-India coverage with state-specific crops
-- Supports multiple Indian languages
+- Multilingual interface supporting Indian regional languages
-- Crop and season-based irrigation logic
-- Manual field condition simulation
+- Manual simulation of soil moisture, temperature, and humidity
-- Scalable for ML & IoT integration
+- AI-based irrigation prediction using a trained model
+- Batch upload and irrigation history tracking

-## Tech Stack
+Tech Stack:
 - Python
 - Streamlit
-- Pandas (optional)
+- Pandas, NumPy
-- Rule-based decision logic
+- Scikit-learn (Random Forest)

-## How to Run
+How to Run:
-1. Install Streamlit
+1. Install dependencies:
+   pip install streamlit pandas numpy scikit-learn

+2. Run the application:
-2. Run: streamlit run app.py
+   streamlit run app.py

-## Future Scope
-- Integration with soil & weather sensors
-- Machine learning-based predictions
-- Automated irrigation systems
+Review-3 Notes:
+- This is a software prototype developed for hackathon evaluation
+- The ML model is trained on sample/synthetic data for demonstration
+- Manual simulation represents future IoT sensor inputs
+- The system architecture is scalable for real-time ML and hardware integration